Application-UI-UX/mobile_implementation_core/docs/src/main/sphinx/index.rst

-rosjava_core
+rosmobile_core
 ============

-rosjava_core is a pure Java implementation of ROS.
+rosmobile_core is a pure Java implementation of ROS.
 It provides a client library that enables Java programmers to quickly interface with ROS Topics, Services, and Parameters.
 It also provides a Java implementation of `roscore`_.